Fleker/ChannelSurfer/README.md

 This method is called when a particular channel is selected.
 You will have to adjust what media is being played to reflect the channel switch.

 ### Other Useful Methods
+#### `void performCustomSync(SyncAdapter syncAdapter, String inputId)`
+If you are pulling channel and program data from a web source or are otherwise doing it asynchronously, override the performCustomSync method and grab your data.
+Once you're done syncing, call `super.performCustomSync` to finish syncing.

 #### `List<Channel> getCurrentChannels(Context mContext)`
 You can get a list of channels that are already available in Live Channels